azat-co/react-foundation/react-04.md

 ### Default Props

-The `getDefaultProps` method is invoked once before the instance is created.
-The properties in the returned object will be set on `this.props` if they are not set by the parent.
+Use `defaultProps` class attribute/property to set props on `this.props` if they are not set by the parent.

 ---